These Strawberry Rhubarb Bars are such a sweet treat for summer! They are so easy to make and seriously so delicious it will hard to stop at just one.

 Recipe tip: It is really important to have softened butter for this step.
 If the butter is still hard, it will be tough to combine it with the other ingredients and make the crumbs.

-Take out 1 ½ cups of the crumb mixture out and place into a small bowl.
+Take out 1 ½ cups of the crumb mixture out and place it into a small bowl.
 Set that aside for later.

 Press the rest of the crumb mixture into your greased 13 x 9 baking pan.
 Use a spatula or the back of a fork to gently press the crumbs down into the pan.